-◇Red lightning pouring over a castle
+◇Red lightning pouring over a medieval castle

-Graphic by Son Min-gyun
+Graphic = Son Min-gyun

 ◇Mega lightning that occurs above the clouds

-Sprites are a type of upper-atmospheric lightning called transient luminous events (TLE).
-The concept of TLE was first proposed in 1989.
+Sprites are one type of upper-atmospheric lightning called transient luminous events (TLE).
+The concept of TLEs was first proposed in 1989.
 Unlike ordinary lightning, these powerful discharges occur above thunderclouds and are also called "mega lightning."

-A jellyfish sprite, a giant lightning event that occurs in the mesosphere at an altitude of 50–80 km, observed in Spain.
-Scientists have found that the green glow at the top of this sprite is produced by metal particles from space./Courtesy of Instituto de Astrofísica de Andalucía
+A jellyfish sprite, a giant lightning event in the mesosphere at an altitude of 50–80 km, is observed in Spain.
+Scientists find that the green light appearing at the top of this sprite is produced by metallic particles from space./Courtesy of Andalusian Institute of Astrophysics, Spain

 References